t0fum4n/mine-affected-properties/README.md

 By passing this ordinance, we can help ensure that **every homebuyer in Chandler knows exactly what they’re buying** and that **real estate transactions in our town are conducted with honesty and integrity**.

 I **love Warrick County, and I’m grateful to be back**.
 But I will **fight to make sure that no other homeowner has to deal with what my family has had to go through.**

 ---

 **This is why I’m doing this.**

 **Tyler Hodges**
 *March 12, 2025*

+---

+## How to Contribute

+We welcome **feedback, suggestions, and contributions** from anyone interested in improving this ordinance or sharing relevant information about mine-affected properties.
+Here are some ways you can contribute:

+1. **Open an Issue**
+   - If you notice any errors, omissions, or improvements needed in the ordinance or disclosure form, please [open a GitHub issue](https://github.com/t0fum4n/mine-affected-properties/issues) describing the problem or suggestion.

+2. **Submit a Pull Request (PR)**
+   - Fork this repository to your own GitHub account.
+   - Create a new branch for your changes, for example: `git checkout -b feature/improve-documentation`.
+   - Make your edits or additions, commit, and push them to your fork.
+   - [Open a pull request](https://github.com/t0fum4n/mine-affected-properties/pulls) to have your changes reviewed and potentially merged.

+3. **Share Case Studies & Resources**
+   - If you have additional **case studies** from other states or **expert resources** on mine subsidence, consider sharing these by creating an issue or pull request so we can add them to the repository.

+4. **Spread Awareness**
+   - Share this repository and the documents with **community groups**, **local representatives**, or **neighbors** who might be affected by mine subsidence.
+   - The more people understand the risks, the more they can advocate for transparent and fair disclosure laws.

+5. **Share Your Story**
+   - If you have personal experience living on or near a mine-affected property, we encourage you to contribute your story to the `stories` folder!
+   - See [**How to Use the Story Template**](https://github.com/t0fum4n/mine-affected-properties/blob/main/stories/README.md) for step-by-step instructions on adding your story to this repository.

+### Disclaimer
+These documents are **not** a substitute for professional legal advice.
+If you have concerns about a specific property or legal situation, please consult an attorney or appropriate professional.

+---

+Thank you for your interest in making **Chandler, Indiana** a safer place for homeowners!
+We appreciate your support and collaboration.